-McIntosh: SM-7 (Semi-Dwarf) & Standard.
-Mid-season bloom period.
-Ripens in late September.
+McIntosh (Malus 'McIntosh'): Ripens in late September.
 A well-known older apple that has a sprightly flavor and a medium storage life.
 Nearly solid, bright red skin.
 Heavy bearer.
 Good for eating and baking.
 Fruit tends to drop when ripe.

-Prairie Magic®: Standard.
-Mid-season bloom period.
-This apple stands out because of its superior cold hardiness.
+Prairie Magic® (Malus 'Jefdale'): This apple stands out because of its superior cold hardiness.
 The flesh is white, crisp and sweeter than 'Goodland'.
 Delicious eaten out of hand and may also be used for cooking.
-Zone: 3-6.
+Zones 3-6.

-Red Baron: Standard.
-Mid-season bloomer.
-Medium sized yellow-red apple.
+Red Baron (Malus 'Red Baron'): Medium sized yellow-red apple.
 Crisp and juicy with sweet, mild flavor.
 Pleasantly acidic fruit.
 Very productive and bears at an early age.
 Good for eating, pie and sauce.
 Ripens in late September.
 Resistant to fire blight.
 Hardy.
 Zones 3-6.